Sketching Observing Program Coordinator:

 - Variety of pencils including 2B, charcoal pencils, colored pencils

 - Sharpener or sandpaper on a small board

 - Clipboard with rubber band added to the bottom to hold paper down

 - Fixative spray to lightly fix the sketch once finished

-The Haleakala Amateur Astronomers would like to gratefully acknowledge Jeremy Perez, Thomas McCague, Alexander Massey & Erika Rix for allowing links to their excellent sketching resources.
+- The Haleakala Amateur Astronomers would like to gratefully acknowledge Jeremy Perez, Thomas McCague, Peter Vercauteren, Alexander Massey, and Erika Rix for allowing links to their excellent sketching resources.